microsoft/fast/specs/template.md

 ## Implementation

-*Important aspects of the planned implementation, with careful consideration of web standards and integration.*
+*Important aspects of the planned implementation with careful consideration of web standards and integration.*

 ### States